Client-side validation for RPC methods

 export default config;

-file to set Ajv options, localization and target version of the JSON schema.
-The type VovkAjvConfig
+in the vovk.config file, such as Ajv options, localization and target version of the JSON schema.

 /** @type {import('vovk').VovkConfig} */